ant-design/doc/docs/umi/docs/docs/docs/api/plugin-api.md

   return [
     {
       name: "description",
-      content: "This is a sample description"
+      content: "This is a sample description",
     },
     {
       name: "keywords",
-      content: "sample, meta, tags"
+      content: "sample, meta, tags",
-    }
+    },
   ];
 }